-Back in 2014 one of Norway’s major ferry companies, Norled, announced the world’s first fully electric battery powered car ferry.
+The world of large commercial boat electrification is being led by Norway electric ferries, which were first introduced to the country in 2014when one of the country’s major ferry companies, Norled, announced the world’s first fully electric battery powered car ferry.
 Now electric ferries are becoming the latest must-have for one of the world’s most maritime-travel intense nations.

 If you’ve ever seen a map of Norway, you’ll know that ferries are a big deal.
 It’s coastline has thousands of fjord inlets, and if you take into account all of them, it has 25,148 km of coastline – the 8th longest in the world.
 Just behind Australia (25,760) and well ahead of The U.S. (19,924) and China (14,500).